2017 International Rules Series

-The 2017 International Rules Series (officially the 2017 Virgin Australia International Rules Series) was the 20th International Rules Series contested by Gaelic footballers from Ireland and Australian footballers from Australia.
+The 2017 International Rules Series (officially the 2017 Virgin Australia International Rules Series) was the 20th and currently final International Rules Series contested by Gaelic footballers from Ireland and Australian footballers from Australia.
 The series was hosted by Australia and was the first in four years to revert to an aggregate points format.
 The two test matches were played on 12 and 18 November 2017 at the Adelaide Oval and Domain Stadium.